Our Vision: Loving God; Bringing Hope.

 We choose to be disciples of Jesus and then become a discipler of others by encouraging, building them up and taking our place as living stones in God's House.
 We love to serve and make Sundays a place to invite people to come and join the community of people trying to follow Jesus.
 Matthew 16:18.

-Freedom Bath and Bristol is a part of the Evangelical Alliance.
+Freedom Centre UK is a part of the Evangelical Alliance.

 We work with and partner with several organisations with whom we have close relationship.